Contents

 - International Standards Organization (ISO)A worldwide federation (NGO) of national standards bodies from more than 160 countries, one from each member country.

-- Isometric Science PlatformA community resource where Project Proponents publish and visualize their early processes, Removal data and Protocols – enabling the scientific community to share feedback and advice.
+- Isometric Science PlatformA community resource where Project Proponents publish and visualize their early processes, Removal and Reduction data and Protocols – enabling the scientific community to share feedback and advice.

 - LeakageThe increase in GHG emissions outside the geographic or temporal boundary of a project that results from that project's activities.

-- MaterialityAn acceptable difference between reported Removals/emissions and what an auditor determines is the actual Removal/emissions.
+- MaterialityAn acceptable difference between reported Removals/emissions or Reductions/emissions and what an auditor determines is the actual Removal/emissions or Reduction/emissions.

-- ProjectAn activity or process or group of activities or processes that alter the condition of a Baseline and leads to Removals.
+- ProjectAn activity or process or group of activities or processes that alter the condition of a Baseline and leads to Removals or Reductions.

-- Project Design Document (PDD)The document that clearly outlines how a Project will generate rigorously quantifiable Additional high-quality Removals.
+- Project Design Document (PDD)The document that clearly outlines how a Project will generate rigorously quantifiable Additional high-quality Removals or Reductions.

-- Project ProponentThe organization that develops and/or has overall legal ownership or control of a Removal Project.
+- Project ProponentThe organization that develops and/or has overall legal ownership or control of a Removal or Reduction Project.

 - ProtocolA document that describes how to quantitatively assess the net amount of CO₂ removed by a process.
 To Isometric, a Protocol is specific to a Project Proponent's process and comprised of Modules representing the Carbon Fluxes involved in the CDR process.
 A Protocol measures the full carbon impact of a process against the Baseline of it not occurring.

-- RegistryA database that holds information on Verified Removals based on Protocols.
+- RegistryA database that holds information on Verified Removals and Reductions based on Protocols.
 Registries Issue Credits, and track their ownership and Retirement.

 - RemovalThe term used to represent the CO₂ taken out of the atmosphere as a result of a CDR process.

-- Replacement EmissionsAny emissions that occur to compensate for biomass that was previously serving another purpose and is now being used for carbon removal.
+- Replacement EmissionsAny emissions that occur to compensate for biomass that was previously serving another purpose and is now being used for carbon removal or GHG reduction.
 For example, if agricultural waste was previously left on a field to decompose - fertilizer production to replace those nutrients need to be accounted for.

 - ReservoirA location where carbon is stored.
 This can be via physical barriers (such as geological formations) or through partitioning based on chemical or biological processes (such as mineralization or photosynthesis).